 Click Here to Register Online for July 2023

 Need your 30 hours of Supervision Training?
 You need to take the entire comprehensive program.

-Only need recertification for your NCC?
+Only need recertification for your NCC and/or ACS?
 Take any, or all, of our workshop offerings!

 Being an NBCC approved provider means this conference is good for satisfying any (and all) of the following:

-- It satisfies Michigan’s educational requirments to obtain the CCS (Certified Clinical Supervisor).
+3. It satisfies Michigan’s educational requirements to obtain the CCS (Certified Clinical Supervisor).

 Grievance Policy: Valid grievance requests must be received in writing/email within ten days of workshop date, or can be provided in person directly after the workshop.
 Every attempt will be made to resolve a grievance with a complainant at the time of the grievance.
 Should this not be resolved, the complainant will be provided further grievance procedures to follow including contacting the Michigan Department of Licensing and Regulatory Affairs at (517) 373-1820, and/or contacting NBCC at (336) 547-0607, to report the nature of the unresolved grievance.

 If you need any accommodations due to a disability, please contact Advanced Counselor Training, LLC upon registration to the workshop.
 We can be reached at 732-544-2189 or via email at firstname.lastname@example.org.